Winter 2023 Hist 4B Office Hours – Please book slots here.

 Research Interests: French Revolution, French Atlantic World, Race and Slavery, Haitian Revolution, Colonial Enlightenment, Early Modern Globalization, Global History, Environmental History

-I am interested in the diverse notions of race in eighteenth-century France and the French Atlantic, especially in the revolutionary era.
-My project is to investigate what various racial groups—whites, blacks, and free people of color—thought of race and human diversity during the French and Haitian Revolutions, and how it was connected to revolutionary politics.
+I study the history of free people of color in the eighteenth-century France Atlantic world, focusing on the political and philosophical debates about their freedom during the French and Haitian Revolutions.
+My project is to investigate what various racial groups—whites, blacks, and free people of color—thought of freedom and how it was connected to revolutionary politics.

 “Analysis of Universal Emancipation Proclaimed by L. F. Sonthonax during the Haitian Revolution: Combining Revolutionary Ideology and Circumstances of the Colony,” Seo-yang-sa Yeon-gu(The Journal of Western History) vol. 53, Seoul (Nov.
 2015): 169-202. (written and published in Korean). http://dx.doi.org/10.16894/JOWH.53.6